flight505/la-cookiecutter/README.md

 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.

 ## Credits

+This is a Fork from andfanilo, which was modified for Streamlit applications

 This project is heavily influenced by [drivendata's Data Science cookiecutter](https://github.com/drivendata/cookiecutter-data-science).